Four Best Short Treks in Nepal

 • Difficulty: Moderate

 Also known as the Valley of Glaciers, Langtang is located just 19 miles north of Kathmandu.
 It is also the closest Himalayan region to the capital.
-Comparatively less trekked, the area is once again back on its feet after suffering from the devastating earthquake of 2015.
-The trek’s particular highlight is the view of surrounding mountains like Langtang Lirung, Dorje Lakpa, Langtang Ri, and Ganesh Himal.
+Compared to other areas, the area is once again back on its feet after suffering the devastating 2015 earthquake.
+The trek’s highlight is the views of the surrounding mountains, including Langtang Lirung, Dorje Lakpa, Langtang Ri, and Ganesh Himal.

 The trek commences from Syabrubesi and ascends towards the villages of Chilime and Tatopani.
-From there, on the second day, the trail goes through Nagthali Gyanng and descends through Thuman to finally reach SybaruBesi where our trek will come full circle.
+From there, on the second day, the trail goes through Nagthali Gyanng and descends to Thuman, finally reaching SybaruBesi, where our trek will come full circle.
 During the trek, you will pass through extended pastures, yak farms, and cheese factories that add even more to the region’s beauty.
 Moreover, the historic monasteries and the settlements of the native Tamang and Sherpa people make the trek even more memorable.

 • Maximum Height: 3,842